Collective

 If you have the means and would like to make a larger investment in our work, then please contact us.
 With your help, we can change the future of classical music.

 Perhaps you’d be interested in sponsoring a major new work: taking a piece of art from conception all the way to performance on the international stage.
-Or maybe you’re all about the artists, and you’d like to directly support the chair of our Artistic Director, Rakhi Singh.
+Or maybe you’re all about the artists, and you’d like to directly support the chair of our co-artistic director, Rakhi Singh.

 Perhaps your passion is education, and you want to enable a crucial new strand of artist development work, delivering cutting-edge training for freelance musicians, reaching young artists from underrepresented backgrounds, or enriching the classical scene in the north.